lhuanyu/CAViewDebugger/README.md

 pod 'CAViewDebugger', :git => 'https://github.com/lhuanyu/CAViewDebugger.git'
 ```

+Or you can simpy add files in [**CAViewDebugger/ViewDebugger**](https://github.com/lhuanyu/CAViewDebugger/tree/master/CAViewDebugger/ViewDebugger) to your project.

+## Known Issue

 Cocoapod is not fully compatible with the new build system since Xcode 10 when intergated pods with assets([issue#8122](https://github.com/CocoaPods/CocoaPods/issues/8122#issuecomment-531202439)).
 If you find icons lost, try to add this line below to your podfile:

 ```ruby
 install! 'cocoapods', :disable_input_output_paths => true
 ```

-Or you can simpy add files in [**CAViewDebugger/ViewDebugger**](https://github.com/lhuanyu/CAViewDebugger/tree/master/CAViewDebugger/ViewDebugger) to your project.

 ## Author

-lhuanyu, lhuany@gmail.com
+Huanyu Luo, lhuany@gmail.com

 ## License